-- Given the amount of vampires in Buffy the Vampire Slayer and Angel, there's bound to be examples of vampires immune to their traditional weaknesses
+- Given the number of vampires in Buffy the Vampire Slayer and Angel, there's bound to be examples of vampires immune to their traditional weaknesses.

 - One involved removing the vampire's heart surgically (which will kill him eventually, but renders him immune to vampire weaknesses until then).

 - Another example was when the Fang Gang goes to Pylea, Angel discovers that the dimension's sun doesn't harm him, allowing him to operate during the daytime.